khoi-thinh/python/README.md

-A collection of Python scripts for practice!
+A collection of Python scripts for practice and automation tasks.